-Coconut-Turmeric Tilapia is an allergy-friendly meal packed with flavor that can be made with one pan in only 20 minutes.
+Coconut-turmeric tilapia is an allergy-friendly meal packed with flavor that can be made with one pan in only 20 minutes.

-Jump to RecipeEating healthy isn’t always easy, but we try our best.
+Eating healthy isn’t always easy, but we try our best.
 I also try to make simple meals that don’t create a lot of dirty dishes because no one likes to wash a bunch of dishes after dinner.

 When I was younger, I hated coconut.
 But as I’ve gotten older, I’ve grown to really enjoy coconut!
 It’s so fresh and always makes me think of sitting on the beach.
 Which is also perfect when we have cooler weather because it just makes me feel warm.

-Another thing we’ve been working in our diet is a few more spices and seasonings with health benefits.
+How to Naturally Dye Easter Eggs with Kitchen ScrapsAnother thing we’ve been working on in our diet is a few more spices and seasonings with health benefits.
 The newest one is turmeric.
 Before making this, I’d only used it for some natural egg dye for Easter eggs.

 But pair the sweet coconut with the slightly bitter flavor of turmeric and it’s a winning combination.